Hopp til hovedinnhold

 }

 For value, we map it to the temperature attribute of the row object.
-Similarly for timestamp, except that we need to parse the time format from a string to a CDF timestamp.
-To do this, we use the to_unix_timestamp function which takes in the timestamp to convert, and a description of the format.
+Similarly, for timestamp, except that we need to parse the time format from a string to a CDF timestamp.
+To do this, we use the to_unix_timestamp function, which takes in the timestamp to convert, and a description of the format.

 For the external ID of the time series to use, we do the same as in the previous example and use the topic the message arrived at.
-And type can just be hard coded to datapoint since we only ingest datapoints in this example.
+And type can just be hard coded to datapoint since we only ingest data points in this example.

 Putting that all together, we end up with the following format description: